 Animal Management Option.
 Research techniques and procedures for animal care are emphasized along with a strong background in the sciences.
 Students with this training and animal experience would be employed in research and teaching facilities as animal technicians, animal technologists, supervisors of animal technicians, and assistant research project leaders.

-In addition to the requirements of the major, students must complete the following basic science requirements: four to eight credits in organic chemistry, three in introductory calculus, four in microbiology, and three in statistical methods.
-Six credits in animal management, three credits in animal anatomy and physiology, and three credits of general nutrition are required in the concentration.
+In addition to the requirements of the major, students must complete the following basic science requirements: BIO 101; CHM 101, 102, 112, 114 or CHM 103, 105, 124, 126; MTH 107 or higher.
+Twelve credits in animal management are required in the concentration.
 The remaining credits will be selected from the concentration courses and supporting electives approved for this option.

 Preveterinary Option.
 This option requires a demonstrated capability in the basic sciences and prepares students for admission to veterinary schools offering the D.V.M. degree.
 Because admission requirements among schools are not totally uniform and are subject to change, students should determine specific requirements of the schools in which they are interested.
 Those who are not accepted for veterinary training will be well prepared to pursue graduate programs in animal physiology and health.